-As a service to students, the University sponsors a comprehensive health insurance plan.
+As a service to students, the University endorses a comprehensive health insurance plan.
 This plan is available at a reasonable group rate and provides year-round coverage, wherever the student may be, as long as the semi-annual premium is paid.
-This plan provides benefits for laboratory tests and x-rays, the services of designated sub-specialists and specific services at St. Joseph Hospital with minimal charges when referred by Student Health Services.
-Students enrolled in this plan can access our health care providers by telephone, after-hours, for guidance for urgent or emergency care.

-Contact Student Health Services for complete details.

-For additional information please contact Creighton Student Health Services at:2530 Cuming Street, Omaha, Nebraska 68131-1632, Phone: (402) 280-2735, Fax: (402) 280-1859, http://www.creighton.edu/StudentHealth.
+Contact the Center for Health and Counseling for complete details at the Harper Center, Room 1034, Phone: (402) 280-2735, Fax: (402) 280-1859.